GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 _Note:_ for booleans, always include a name prefix like `is_`, `can_`, or `has_`.

-After this are public and pseudo-private member variables.
+After enums and constants, we have public and then pseudo-private member variables.
 Their names should use `snake_case` and `_snake_case_with_leading_underscore` respectively.

 Define setters and getters when properties alter the object's state or if changing the property triggers methods.
-Care needs to be taken when doing this because we can easily loose track of hidden alterations and behaviors.
+Do this carefully to avoid losing track of hidden alterations and behaviors.

 Include a docstring in the setters/getters if they modify the node/class state in complex ways.

-Start with a leading underscore when writing setters or getters for private variables just like the variable.
+Start with a leading underscore when writing setters or getters for a private variable just like you would for the variable itself.

 ```gdscript
 var animation_length := 1.5